 NCDC applies for CLE accreditation for this program in states where participants request credit.
 NCDC programs are approved in most jurisdictions.
 Where a state charges for credits, charges are passed along to participants requesting credit from that state.

-All participants stay at a hotel in Macon.
+All participants will stay at the Macon Marriott City Center.
 The after-hours contact with other participants and faculty is an essential part of the College experience.
-Hotel reservations must be made through the College, NOT directly to the hotel.
-Scholarship recipients will share rooms with other participants.
+Hotel reservations must be made directly with the hotel.
+Scholarship recipients must share rooms with other participants.
 Several group social events are planned throughout the session.

-NCDC recognizes that many of our participants have special needs diets.
+Meals provided from tuition include: scheduled social events (1 or 2 dinners), and lunches on weekdays.
+The hotel will provide breakfast.
+Participants are on their own for all other meals.
+NCDC recognizes that many of our participants have special diet needs.
 We try to accommodate those needs wherever we can.
 But we cannot do this without your help.
-Please fill out the Special Diet Form and submit it to us with your application.
+There will be a place on the confirmation form for you to indicate dietary needs.
 As always, we want you to enjoy your NCDC experience without worrying about what your next meal will consist of.
 If you do not submit this form, we will not be able to accommodate you when you arrive.

-Cancellations will be accepted until June 1 for the June session and July 1 for the July session.
-Fees (less registration fee) will be refunded for cancellation received before the above dates.
+Cancellations will be accepted until May 18, 2018 for the June session and June 15, 2018 for the July session.
+We are willing to issue refunds less application fees for cancellations received by the dates indicated above.
 After those dates, full tuition will be charged if the space cannot be filled from the waiting list.

 Macon, Georgia, has a population of about 240,000 (metropolitan area) and is located 75 miles south of the Atlanta airport on Interstate 75.
 The city features many locations of historical and architectural interest.
 Macon has the usual complement of night spots and several good restaurants.
 The Mercer Law School, where classes are held, is located in Macon's In-Town Historical District.

-Flying into Macon is possibly impractical or inconvenient, since nearly all flights into the city require a stopover and plane change to a commuter carrier in Atlanta, and the Macon airport is inconveniently located.
+Flying directly into Macon is impractical/inconvenient, since nearly all flights into the city require a stopover and plane change to a commuter carrier in Atlanta, and the Macon airport is inconveniently located.

 Limousine service from the Atlanta airport to Macon is available through several shuttle services.
 Many participants have found it convenient to rent cars at the Atlanta airport.
 You can find links to travel websites here.